enqueuezero/site/architecture/apscheduler.md

 ![APScheduler Class Graph](/static/images/apscheduler-oo.png)

-* The `BaseScheduler`, `BaseExecutor`, `BaseJobStore` and `BaseTrigger` defines the common interfaces for Schedulers, Executors, JobStores, and Triggers.
+The `BaseScheduler`, `BaseExecutor`, `BaseJobStore` and `BaseTrigger` defines the common interfaces for Schedulers, Executors, JobStores, and Triggers.
 The subclasses of these base classes implement for a specific framework.
-* The **scheduler** manages **executor** and **jobstore**.
-The subclasses of the BaseScheduler enable the APScheduler instance running in specific environments.
-For example, AsyncIOScheduler enables the scheduler running in an asyncio loop; BackgroundScheduler runs the scheduler in a thread.
-As the name suggested, the others are running as a blocking process, in a Qt loop, in a tornado loop,  in a twisted loop, or as a gevent greenlet.
-Scheduler usually come with its own **executor**, for example, AsyncIOScheduler runs jobs via AsyncIOExecutor.
-* The **jobstore** stores all of the jobs.
-Similarly, you need to choose where to store these jobs.
-In-memory is the simplest solution, though all job states will be lost when the process restarts.
-Otherwise, you can choose Mongodb, Redis, Rethinkdb, Zookeeper, or any RDMBS that SQLAlchemy supports, such as SQLite, MySQL, Postgres, etc.
-* Every job has its own **trigger**.
-As shown earlier, "interval" is one of the triggers.
-You can also specify the trigger in the form of crontab syntax.

 Choosing a proper scheduler, job store(s), executor(s) and trigger(s) depends on the user's current technology stack.
 If your demand is over all of the implementations, you need to extend those base classes.
 [3]